• Ancient Greece

 AEGEAN ISLANDS

-The beach where, no matter how much you walk, its waters do not rise above your knees.
+Bournontas: The beach that no matter how much you walk does not get deeper

 Bella Vraka: The exotic beach with pink sand